 - Kangaroos always carry joeys and hop around everywhere.
 They're always boxing as well.

 - Opossums are always hanging upside down (and are always Virginia opossums).
 This one is actually not true in Real Life: while opossums, especially young ones, can support their weight using only their tails for a short amount of time, they can't do this for the extended periods of time they're often shown in (and certainly don't sleep in this position).
+They also are shown playing dead a lot, which is true.

 - Musk ox herds are always forming a circle to fend off wolves.

 - Similar to pachycephalosaurs, rams and bighorn sheep engage in butting heads as well.
+Sheep in general are often seen being conformists or running away.

 - Deer and antelope are always grazing peacefully before a predator bursts out and makes them scatter.
+They also freeze up when light is shone on them.

 - Cheetahs are always shown chasing down prey.